-City of Bellevue is responsible for station area planning, which is about everything else that happens outside of the station. the City's Light Rail Best Practices Committee Report, "The ideal light rail station is one that becomes an extension of the community."
-The report also states, "Planning for the area around stations is a common practice by cities with light rail systems and offers a complementary means of engaging the stakeholders."
+Each station area in Bellevue is unique so Bellevue's program for station area planning is tailored to fit each community's individual circumstances (Figure 1: East Link Alignment and Stations).
+According to the City's Light Rail Best Practices Committee Report, "The ideal light rail station is one that becomes an extension of the community."1 The report also states, "Planning for the area around stations is a common practice by cities with light rail systems and offers a complementary means of engaging the stakeholders."